freeverseio/laos-public-docs/guides/how-to-with-api/collection-setup.md

 This guide walks you through creating a new NFT collection using LAOS API.

+It explains how to create a collection in Polygon but it can be extended to any other supported EVM chain (Ethereum, etc.).

 ## Prerequisites
 - You have an API key.
 Information on how to obatain an API key [here](/api/introduction).